Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 "Blind" programming and testing of the subjects is akin to technical translation by linguists.

-### Underestimate of foolproof, "criminal energy" and vandalism
+### Undervalue of foolproof checks, "criminal energy", and vandalism

 Stories of many system breaches and epic fails began with "Who would ever...".